IvoP1/Ansible_NSO_Setup/README.md

 ```
 Username and Password required to download NSO image from tail-f repository.

-Alternatively can use the option of copying over the image from the local machine.
+Alternatively can use the option of copying over the image from the local machine, by uncommenting the copy function and commenting the download one.

 ## Example
 ![](Ansible_NSO_Setup.gif)